 IASPEI Statutes with By-Laws*

-*Adopted by the General Assembly of the Association, Grenoble, 1975, and amended by the General Assemblies, Melbourne, 2011 and Prague, 2015.
+*Adopted by the General Assembly of the Association in Grenoble, 1975, and amended by the General Assemblies in Melbourne, 2011 and Prague, 2015 and by the Scientific Assembly in Kobe, 2017.

 I. Objectives of the Association

 - a.
-To facilitate research on theoretical, observational and applied seismology, such as the propagation of seismic waves, the comparison of instruments used in different countries, the adoption of standards for observatory practice and data storage, and generally all matters related to seismology
+To facilitate: research on theoretical, observational and applied seismology, such as the propagation of seismic waves; the discussion, design and adoption of standards for observatory practice and data storage; and generally all matters related to seismology.

 - b.
 To promote multidisciplinary research related to earthquake science, internal structure, properties and processes of the Earth